mdavis-xyz/paragraphiser_bot_aws/data/util/template.md

 It looks like you've posted a [Google AMP link](https://www.socpub.com/articles/chris-graham-why-google-amp-threat-open-web-15847).
 [Here is the normal link](${url}) to the article.

-AMP is a proprietary walled garden which [only benefits Google](https://www.socpub.com/articles/chris-graham-why-google-amp-threat-open-web-15847) and [hurts everyone else](https://www.theregister.co.uk/2017/05/19/open_source_insider_google_amp_bad_bad_bad).
+AMP is a proprietary walled garden which [benefits Google](https://www.socpub.com/articles/chris-graham-why-google-amp-threat-open-web-15847) and [hurts everyone else](https://www.theregister.co.uk/2017/05/19/open_source_insider_google_amp_bad_bad_bad).
 It is destroying the open web through anti-competitive violation of standards.

 It is bad for publishers because it forces them to duplicate development effort, and prevents differentiation and customisation.